Bubi2001/OpenINS/README.md

 ### **Phase 1: Research & Component Selection**

 - [ ] **Define Performance Goals**: Finalize the target accuracy, update rate (Hz), and power consumption.
 - [X] **GNSS Module Selection**: Select a GPS/GNSS module.
-Module selected is Quectel NEO-F10N-00B-20 GPS.
+Module selected is u-blox NEO-F10N-00B-20 GPS.
 - [X] **IMU Selection**: Compare and choose an Inertial Measurement Unit based on noise, stability, and power features.
 6-DoF IMU selected is BMI088 and 3D magnetometer is BMM350.
 - [X] **Barometer Selection**: Choose a high-precision barometer for altitude stabilization.
 Barometer selected is BMP581.
 - [X] **MCU Selection**: Lock in the final microcontroller selection.
 Selected MCUs are RP2354B for processing and ESP32C6 for communication.